CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 * Create a public Github repo with your project.
 [If you're unfamiliar with Git, this will get you running.](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)
   * Include a Readme with your API endpoints
 * Email a link of your repo to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) with the subject line `CruzHacks Challenge - Last, First`
+  * Please also submit a .txt file with your [authentication token](https://firebase.google.com/docs/firestore/use-rest-api#working_with_firebase_id_tokens) so we can review your deployed database.
   * If you are also attempting the frontend challenge, please attach a link to that second repository in the same email.
-* Please also submit a .txt file with an authentication token so we can run tests locally from our end to your service

 Best of luck and we'll get back to you all a few weeks after the deadline!